TERUFLEX Blood Bag System Anticoagulant Citrate Phosphate Dextrose Adenine (CPDA-1)

 5.8.
 Do not use a dielectric tube sealer to seal the tubing while the needle is connected to the donor's body unless it is approved for such a purpose.

 5.9.
 Do not touch needle after removing the needle cover.

-5.12 Discard the Diversion Blood Sampling Arm and phlebotomy needle/donor tubing according to institutional procedures.
+5.10.
+Discard phlebotomy needle/donor tubing according to institutional procedures.

 11.1.
-This blood bag system includes a 16 gauge x 1 1/2 inch (1.60 x 38 mm) needle with needle cover and either 450 mL or 500 mL (nominal capacity 600 mL) primary collection bag containing 63 mL or 70 mL, respectively, Citrate Phosphate Dextrose Adenine (CPDA-1) anticoagulant.
+This blood bag system includes a 16 gauge x 1 1/2 inch (1.60 x 38 mm) needle with needle cover and a 450 mL (nominal capacity 600 mL) primary collection bag containing 63 mL Citrate Phosphate Dextrose Adenine (CPDA-1) anticoagulant.
+The Double blood bag set has one integrally attached empty satellite bag (nominal capacity 400 mL).
 The Triple blood bag set has one integrally attached empty satellite bag (nominal capacity 400 mL) and one empty XT-612 5 day Platelet bag (nominal capacity 500 mL).
-The Quadruple blood bag set has two integrally attached empty satellite bags (nominal capacity 400 mL) and one empty XT-612 5 day Platelet bag (nominal capacity 500 mL).

 16. HOW SUPPLIED/STORAGE AND HANDLING

 16.2.
 Sterile and non-pyrogenic fluid path.
 Sterilized by steam.
 Opacity of the blood bag system may be observed.
 This is due to moisture absorption during the sterilization process.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.